-If you are planning to stay in The Netherlands for a couple of years or if you see opportunities by developing a real estate portfolio, a serious option may be to buy a property.
+When planning to stay in The Netherlands for a couple of years or in case you see opportunities by developing a real estate portfolio, a serious option may be to buy a property.

 In this economic climate, you’ll find there’s less competition when looking to buy than when renting.
 You’ll have both significant tax incentives and the long-term benefits of owning your own home.
 On top of that, interest rates are at a historic low, making mortgages appealingly affordable.

 Monthly payments for your mortgage could be significantly lower than rental payments for a similar property, especially if you take into account the Dutch mortgage tax relief.
 In general there are no limitations to foreigners owning property in the country.
 Looking at the longer term, the Dutch housing market is expected to continue strengthening over the coming years, thanks to continuation of low interest rates, an increased consumer confidence and improving economic conditions.

 So, are you going to rent or buy?
 COMPARE RENTING WITH BUYING A HOUSE